United Nations Regional Groups: Western European and Others Group (WEOG)

-Observers

-The following states participate in the Western European and Others Group as observers only:

-Special cases

-Cyprus

-Cyprus, an EU member state, is neither a member of WEOG or the Eastern European Group.
-Due to its geographical location and close ties with Russia, Cyprus decided to remain neutral between the two European Groups and thus is a member of the Asia and the Pacific Group.
+UN General Assembly observer states

 Holy See

 The Holy See participates in the Western European and Others Group as an observer only.

-Israel

-Israel is geographically in Asia, but it became a temporary member of the Western European and Others Group in 2000.
-It became a permanent member in 2014.

-Kiribati

-As of 2010, Kiribati (geographically in Oceania) has never been elected to be a member of any regional group, despite other Oceania nations belonging to the Asia and the Pacific Group.
-Until 2017, despite its membership in the United Nations, Kiribati had never delegated a permanent representative.
-In September 2017, Teburoro Tito became the country's first permanent representative.

-Palestine
+State of Palestine

-The Palestine Liberation Organization has participated in the Asia and the Pacific group since 2 April 1986 as an observer.
+The Palestine Liberation Organization has participated in the Asia and the Pacific Group since 2 April 1986 as an observer.

-Turkey

-Turkey participates fully in both WEOG and Asia and the Pacific Group, but for electoral purposes is considered a member of WEOG only.

-United States

-The United States of America voluntarily chooses not to be a member of any group, and attends meetings of the Western European and Others Group as an observer only.
-However, it is considered to be a member of WEOG for putting forward candidates for electoral purposes in the United Nations General Assembly.

 Calls for reform

-The great variation in size (from 21 to 53) between the regional groups is problematic in that it may mean equal representation is more difficult to achieve.
+The great variation in size (from 23 to 54) between the regional groups is problematic in that it may mean equal representation is more difficult to achieve.
 Additionally, some of the groups might be in need of reform due to political changes within the group.
 Many members of the Eastern European Group have, in recent years, gradually aligned themselves with the Western European and Others Group due to their admission into the North Atlantic Treaty Organization and the European Union.
 Additionally, some members of the Western European and Others Group also feel disenfranchised due to increased coordination between European Union states that are in the group.

 In 1995, the Australian Government proposed that the regional groups be reorganised in seven groups as follows: